tyjvazum/arb/docs/src/guides/sat-hunting.md

 ### Transferring Ordinals

-The `ord` wallet supports transferring specific satoshis.
+The `arb` wallet supports transferring specific satoshis.
 You can also use `bitcoin-cli` commands `createrawtransaction`, `signrawtransactionwithwallet`, and `sendrawtransaction`, how to do so is complex and outside the scope of this guide.